NitinRajput98/The-Battle-of-Neighborhoods/README.md

 # Coursera_Capstone
-Coursera Capstone Project to segment the neighborhoods in Canada and to cluster them for finding similarities between neighborhoods.
+Coursera Capstone Project to segment the neighborhoods in Canada and New York City to cluster them for finding similarities between neighborhoods.